khalidgt95/athena/README.md

 ### Our strategies

 - We provide public access to high quality and daily updated data sets
-- We publicly share sound and validated knowledge
+- We publicly share sound and validated knowledge and co-operate with other initiatives as much as we can
 - We form a multi-disciplinary committee consisting of researchers and data professional that guides and coordinates research and infrastructure work
 - We formulate hypothesis that multiple individuals or teams can work on in parallel
-- We provide maximum transparency on how we derive testable, scientific hypothesis
+- We provide maximum transparency on how we derive testable, scientific hypothesis.
+Tasks can be picked up to work on testing the hypothesis.
 - We encourage anybody to submit new hypothesis and to contribute to the project
 - We are constantly adjusting our processes to foster the highest impact possible given our scarce resources as a non-profit project